tlb-lemrabott/lemrabott.toulba/content/blogs/springboot_docker_aws_workflow.md

 ---
-title: "Spring Boot Deployment and DevOps Best Practices – My Personal Approach"
+title: "Spring Boot Deployment - My Personal Perspective"
-description: "My Personal Approach for the Best Practices to Deploy Spring Boot Applications with Docker and GitHub Actions"
+description: "Sharing my experience deploying Spring Boot applications with Docker, GitHub Actions, and AWS ECS Fargate - what worked for me and what I learned along the way"
 dateString: Sep 2025
 draft: false
 tags: ["Spring Boot", "DevOps", "GitHub", "Git", "Github Actions", "CI/CD", "Docker", "AWS Cloud"]
 weight: 199
 ---

-## Overview
+## My Experience

-In this blog, I want to share what I consider to be one of the best practices for deploying and managing a Spring Boot application using Docker and GitHub Actions.
-The focus is on streamlining the DevOps process to enable scalability, simplify onboarding for new developers, and ensure production stability through well-defined CI/CD pipelines.
+Hey there!
+I'm a Software Engineer who recently went through the process of setting up deployment for a Spring Boot application leveraging Docker, GitHub Actions, and AWS ECS Fargate.
+I wanted to share my experience and the approach that worked well for me.
+This isn't meant to be the "definitive guide" or anything like that - just my personal journey and what I found helpful along the way.

-## Why This Approach Matters
+## Why I Found This Approach Helpful

-### Key Benefits
+When I first started working on this project, I was pretty overwhelmed by all the moving parts.
+But as I got deeper into it, I realized that this combination of tools really made my life easier.
+Here's what I discovered:

+### What I Liked About This Setup

-- **🔄 Automated CI/CD**: Pipelines remove manual steps from deployment, ensuring consistency, reliability, and faster feedback cycles.
-You can safely push code knowing that tests, builds, and deployments will be handled automatically and uniformly.
+- **🔄 Automated CI/CD**: I was honestly scared of breaking things in production at first, but having automated pipelines gave me confidence.
+I could push code knowing that tests, builds, and deployments would happen automatically.
+No more manual steps that I might mess up!

-- **🐳 Docker Simplification**: Makes collaboration frictionless.
-A new developer doesn't need to install JDKs, configure local environments, or worry about version mismatches.
-All they need is Docker, Git, and an IDE.
-With these, they can build, run, and test the application in exactly the same way as in production.

-- **🚀 Production Parity**: Combining Docker and GitHub Actions ensures that the same build pipeline is used locally and in production, which eliminates "it works on my machine" issues and increases confidence in deployments.

-- **👥 Team Scalability**: This approach sets up a standardized development environment that scales well as more contributors join.
-Each developer can focus on writing code and business logic rather than wrestling with environment setup.
+- **🐳 Docker Made Everything Simpler**: This was a game-changer for me.
+I didn't have to worry about installing the right JDK version or configuring my local environment.
+Just Docker, Git, and my IDE - that's it!
+And the best part?
+What I built locally was exactly what would run in production.

+- **🚀 No More "It Works on My Machine"**: We've all been there, right?
+This setup eliminated those frustrating moments where something works perfectly on my laptop but breaks in production.

+- **👥 Team Collaboration**: When new developers joined our team, they could get up and running super quickly.
+No complex setup instructions or environment configuration headaches.

-## What You'll Learn
+## What I'll Share With You

-In the following sections, I'll walk you through:

-1. **Docker's Impact on Development**: How Docker eliminates environment inconsistencies and simplifies the development experience
-2. **CI/CD Pipeline Benefits**: How GitHub Actions automates deployment and ensures reliable, consistent releases
-3. **Developer Onboarding**: How a new developer can onboard quickly and start contributing without installing JDKs or complex dependencies
+I thought it might be helpful to walk through the main parts of what I learned:

+1. **How Docker Changed My Development Experience**: I'll show you how Docker eliminated those annoying environment issues I used to face
+2. **Setting Up CI/CD with GitHub Actions**: How I got automated deployment working (and the mistakes I made along the way!)
+3. **Making Onboarding Easier**: How this setup helped new team members get productive quickly

-## 1. Docker: Eliminating Development Environment Inconsistencies
+## 1. How Docker Changed My Development Experience

-### How Dockerfile Simplifies Your Build Process

-Your Dockerfile will handle three main tasks:
+### What I Learned About Dockerfiles

+When I first started with Docker, I was confused about how to structure the Dockerfile.
+After some trial and error, I found that breaking it into stages really helped me understand what was happening:

 #### 🔨 Build Stage
-- Compile the Spring Boot app into a JAR using Maven (no local JDK required)
+- This is where Maven compiles my Spring Boot app into a JAR (I don't need JDK installed locally!)
-- Run unit tests if needed
+- I can run unit tests here if I want
-- Create a production-ready artifact
+- Creates the final artifact that will run in production

 #### 🚀 Runtime Stage
-- Copy the compiled JAR from build stage into a lightweight JRE container
+- Takes the JAR from the build stage and puts it in a lightweight container
-- Expose the application port (e.g., 8080)
+- Exposes the port my app runs on (usually 8080)
-- Set the entry point to run the JAR: `java -jar app.jar`
+- Sets up the command to run the JAR: `java -jar app.jar`

 #### 👨‍💻 Developer Support (Optional)
-- Support mounting local source code for hot reload / faster testing with Spring Boot DevTools
+- I learned I could mount my local source code for faster development with hot reload

-### Multi-Stage Dockerfile Example
+### The Dockerfile That Worked for Me

+Here's the Dockerfile I ended up with after some experimentation:

 ```dockerfile
 # Stage 1: Build JAR